hmlongco/Factory/README.md

 ## Reset

+Using register on a factory lets us change the state of the system.
+But what if we need to revert back to the original behavior?

-You can also reset a registration to bring back the original factory closure.
-Or, if desired, you can reset everything back to square one with a single command.
+Simple.
+Just reset it to bring back the original factory closure.
+Or, if desired, you can reset *everything* back to square one with a single command.

 ```Swift
 Container.myService.reset() // single